 Salmon (1989, p.
 10) simply labeled all philosophical accounts of explanation before Hempel and Oppenheim’s paper as prehistory.
-In this paper, I aim to close the historical gap by showing how Nagel’s interest in the Aristotelian conception of science engendered an intellectual context in New York during the 1940s such that the nature of scientific explanation again became an intellectual problem for the philosopher of science, despite Nagel’s and Hempel’s empiricism (Section 4.2).
+In this paper, I aim to close the historical gap by showing how Nagel’s interest in the Aristotelian conception of science engendered an intellectual context in New York during the 1940s such that the nature of scientific explanation became an intellectual problem for the philosopher of science, despite Nagel’s and Hempel’s empiricism (Section 4.2).
 I will show that various elements of Hempel’s covering law model of explanation were the result of this intellectual context (Section 4.3).
 I will also investigate how the new intellectual problems concerning explanation subsequently expanded from the New York context and became standardized for philosophy of science as a field in the 1960s (Section 4.4).

 4.2.
 Ernest Nagel, Aristotle, and New York’s Philosophy

 After his doctoral defense in 1934 at the University of Berlin, Hempel had no academic position.
 Fortunately for him, Paul Oppenheim employed him as a personal research assistant in Brussels.
 In the academic year 1937-1938 Carnap hired Hempel as his research assistant at Chicago University, but could not sustain his employment for more than a year.
-In the summer of 1938 Hempel returned once more to Belgium to work under Oppenheim.
-He was, however, determined to continue his career in the United States and managed to acquire a travel visa for the next year.
+In the summer of 1938, Hempel returned to Belgium to work under Oppenheim, but was commited to continue his career in the United States.
+Eventually, He managed to acquire a travel to initiate his return.
 In January 1939, Hempel arrived in the US without any explicit prospect of employment, but he was warmly welcomed by Ernst Nagel at the docks of the New York Harbor.
 Nagel immediately integrated Hempel in the flourishing scene of New York philosophy.
 Searching for an academic position, Hempel was eager to become more familiar with the research of his American colleagues.
 Nagel welcomed Hempel to his Logic graduate course at Columbia University, and introduced him to many of his New York philosophy colleagues.
 In his diary entry of 14 February 1939 Hempel noted that, to his surprise, Nagel’s coursework in logic had “many historical perspectives; critical discussion of Aristotelian and neo-Thomistic conception of science”.
 Unlike what Hempel was used to from his experiences with Carnap or Reichenbach, Nagel was not an a-historical philosopher who only focused on contemporary science or formal problems.
 Nagel’s philosophical interests were very different from what Hempel was used to.

 Nagel got his Bachelor degree at City College New York, where he was inspired mainly by Morris Cohen.
 Cohen set him on the path to discover modern, formal logic and the new European logical empiricism in the late 1920s.
 However, Nagel did not stay at City College, but pursued a graduate program at Columbia University where he received instruction from two philosophy professors.
 The first was John Dewey.
-Yet, Nagel was not fond of Dewey’s teaching style, nor of Dewey’s philosophy in particular.
+Nagel was not fond of Dewey’s teaching style, nor of Dewey’s philosophy in particular.
 At the end of his life, Nagel recollects: “I found Dewey extremely impressive as a human being, but I’m not really sure that I understood the pragmatism that he represented”.
 Nagel’s second teacher at Columbia, who also supported his application to the graduate program, was Frederick Woodbridge.
 He taught the history of philosophy at Columbia and turned out to be much more influential on Nagel than Dewey.